Wappsto/javascript-wappsto-wapp/README.md

 calling `findAllByName`.
 If you only need read access to the data, you can set the `readOnly` to true.

-To request access to a network with a spefict name, use `findByName`.
+To request access to a network with a specific name, use `findByName`.

 ```javascript